mica-development/mica-tutorials/README.md

    mica --version
    ```

-You should see the Mica version information displayed!
+You should see the Mica version information displayed.

 ---